TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 ```

-Replace all occurances of "yourdomain.com" with your own domain name.
+Replace all occurances of "yourdomain.com" with your Desired domain name.
 Exit the file by pressing and holding ctrl + x.
 This will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.

 ### STEP 5: Deployment with Docker-Compose